 Awareness

-Take care of each other and respect other people’s personal space – previously unwritten rules need to be spoken out due to a rise in needle / drink spiking of club goers.
-While it is important to note that such unwitting, non-consensual and devious assaults happen rarely, every case is one too much – encroaching behaviour is not acceptable, drugging others is a crime and dangerous: offenders are being permanently removed from the premises and reported to authorities.
+Take care of each other and respect other people’s personal space.
+While unwitting, non-consensual and devious assaults happen rarely, every case is one too much – encroaching behaviour is not acceptable, drugging others is a crime and dangerous: offenders are being permanently removed from the premises and reported to authorities.
 In order to reducing harm through un/conscious behavior, find below information and resources for a safer togetherness, and how to help yourself or others when help is needed.

 What everyone can do